Transia-RnD/xahau-dao/STRUCTURE.md

 ## Candidates

-Candidates are individuals or groups who are involved in the source code or implementation of DLT.
-They have a strong understanding of Xahau, Rippled/Xrpld, DLT, and Hooks.
-Candidates are ideally the ones who would take an idea and turn it into a proposal.
+Candidates are the driving force behind the transformation of ideas into tangible proposals and their eventual implementation.
+They are individuals or groups who are deeply involved in the source code or implementation of distributed ledger technology (DLT).
+They possess a strong understanding of Xahau, Rippled/Xrpld, DLT, and Hooks, which equips them with the necessary knowledge and skills to navigate the complexities of the field.

+### Role of Candidates

+Candidates play a pivotal role in the XLS structure.
+Their responsibilities include:

+1. **Understanding and Evaluating Ideas:** Candidates are expected to understand the ideas presented in the RFI or RFP stage.
+They evaluate the feasibility, potential impact, and technical requirements of these ideas.

+2. **Proposal Creation:** If an idea is deemed viable, candidates are responsible for creating a detailed proposal.
+This proposal outlines the technical approach, timeline, and resources required to bring the idea to life.

+3. **Crowdfunding Support:** Once the proposal is created and deployed on the DAO, candidates may assist in promoting the proposal to attract crowdfunding support.

+4. **Implementation:** If the proposal is successfully funded and approved by the governance, candidates are responsible for implementing the proposal.
+This involves writing the necessary code, testing its functionality, and making necessary adjustments based on feedback.

+5. **Review and Refinement:** Candidates also play a role in the review process.
+They are expected to mark their work for review once significant progress has been made.
+They then refine their work based on the feedback received during the review process.

+6. **Final Implementation:** Once the proposal is reviewed and approved, candidates merge the proposal, marking the final implementation of the idea.

 ### Candidate Persona

 The candidate persona is someone with a strong understanding of Xahau, Rippled/Xrpld, DLT, and Hooks.
+They are technically proficient, detail-oriented, and capable of transforming abstract ideas into concrete solutions.
+They are also collaborative, ready to engage with the community for feedback and improvements.

 ## Proposals